What is Blur? Why is Everyone Talking About it?

 In contrast to other marketplaces that primarily cater to retail users, Blur is specifically designed to serve the needs of professional NFT traders.

-(Click here for our article on How and Where to buy/sell NFTs)
+(Click here for our article on Where to buy/sell NFTs)

 The platform provides batch transactions for both shelf and floor-sweeping, along with order book NFT transactions, thereby enabling traders to carry out batch operations with greater ease.